 - Folder creation: 0777 & ^umask

-- The default setting of Kerberos security cluster in the EMR is 027, the corresponding permission of file creation is 640, and permission of folder creation is 750.
+- The default setting of the Kerberos security cluster in E-MapReduce is 027.
+The permission for file creation is 640.
+For folder creation, it is 750.

 - Enable ACL control.
-This gives you permission control on owner/group, and you can also set it for other users.
+This gives you permission control for owners/groups, and you can also set it for other users.

 - Commands for setting ACL: